This is the "real-world" companion article to Breast Insignia - Regulations, which is written "in-universe" and strongly recommended as a first read.

 This definite separation of Nurses from other Sciences Division personnel and the existence of a unique breast insignia means that the Nurse Corps may be listed as a "fourth division" of Starfleet — but ostensibly so, given that nurses perform their daily service under the auspices of the Medical Department.

 Additionally, all nurses appear to be Ensign-grade.
 This furthers the argument that they are a separate corps, and also introduces the concept of "limited duty officers", who are only eligible for promotion within their own corps.

-Whereas it is true that Staff Corps Officers such as Dr McCoy don't necessarily have line officer training, they must still receive an appropriate level of officer training at Starfleet Academy to enable them to receive promotions and command within their own departments.
+Whereas it is true that Staff Corps Officers such as Dr McCoy don't necessarily have line officer credentials either, they must still receive an appropriate level of officer training at Starfleet Academy to enable them to receive promotions and command within their own departments.
 Nurses, on the other hand, are the front-line care givers to ill and wounded officers, not department heads.

 We assume that the Nurse Corps must have superintendent or director positions into which senior nurses can be promoted at Starfleet Command, but in terms of shipboard service, it makes utter sense that the thrust of Starfleet would not be to train nurses fully as commissioned officers, but to give the best medical personnel the education they need to serve onboard a Starship and get them into the sick bays promptly.

 This section was little more than a footnote, as pilot episodes are the production equivalent of a "shakedown cruise", and significant format changes are still to be expected if a series is picked up.
 Furthermore, the focus of these articles is upon TOS-era uniforms, not Cage/WNMHGB-era uniforms.